microsoft/robustlearn/diversify/README.md

 ## Dataset

-The original EMG dataset can be downloadd from [
+The original EMG dataset can be downloaded from [
 EMG data for gestures Data Set](https://archive.ics.uci.edu/ml/datasets/EMG+data+for+gestures).
 Electromyography (EMG) is a typical time-series data that is based on bioelectric signals.
 The dataset contains raw EMG data recorded by MYO Thalmic bracelet.